franknb/Text-Summarization/README.md

 ![workflow](workflow.png)
 Here's a workflow I created for the complete task.
 Put it simple, we were asked t complete the task of generating automated summarzations from the Credera weekly updates videos.
 The videos are on Microsoft Stream, and ultimately we need to generate summarized texts for each video.

+For now, we will be focusing on the 3rd part of the workflow, namely, the text summarization.

+- **What are the notebooks about?**

+They includes different approaches for text summarization.
+In the following part, I will give simple introductions of each methods.

 ------------------------------